-3. Can I make a head injury compensation claim?
+3. Can I make a brain injury compensation claim?

-If you have suffered a head injury in the last three years that you believe was caused by someone else, then you should contact a serious injury solicitor specialising in head injury compensation claims, such as Thompsons Solicitors’ experts.
-They can let you know if you have a valid case for compensation and talk you through the legal process.
+If you have suffered a head injury in the last three years that you believe was caused by someone else, then you should contact our brain injury solicitors and lawyers, who specialise in head injury claims.
+They can let you know if you have a valid case for head injury compensation and talk you through the legal process.

-To speak with our serious injury specialists, contact us on 0800 0 224 224, or fill out our personal injury compensation form online.
+To speak to our specialist team, contact us on 0800 0 224 224, or fill out our online claim form.

-4. How much head injury compensation could I secure?
+4. How much brain injury compensation could I secure?

 There is no set amount of compensation awarded to people who have suffered a head injury.
 The amount you receive is dependent on many things, including but not limited to the severity of your injury and how long it will take you to recover.
 After reviewing your case, Thompsons Solicitors should be able to give you an informed estimate of how much your head injury claim may be worth.

-5. How can Thompsons Solicitors help me to make a head injury compensation claim?
+5. How can Thompsons Solicitors help me to make a brain injury compensation claim?

-Thompsons Solicitors has more than 90 years of experience in dealing with personal injury compensation claims, including complex cases where the consequences of an injury have been more serious than originally thought.
+Thompsons Solicitors has more than 90 years of experience in dealing with compensation claims, including complex cases where the consequences of an injury have been more serious than originally thought.

-Our serious injury solicitors will instruct medical experts to assess how long your head injury and its related symptoms may last, as well as any long-term impact it may have on your lifestyle, including your capacity to work.
-Working closely with head injury experts, Thompsons Solicitors’ personal injury lawyers can assess whether you need additional treatment, rehabilitation or other forms of support, and will work with those who provide those services to ensure you can access the care you need.
+Our brain injury solicitors and lawyers will instruct medical experts to assess how long your head injury and its related symptoms may last.
+They will also assess any long-term impact your injury may have on your lifestyle, including your capacity to work.
+Working closely with head injury experts, we can evaluate whether you need additional treatment, rehabilitation or other forms of support, and we will work with those who provide those services to ensure you can access the care you need.

-If your case is complex and likely to take longer to settle, we will work to secure an interim payment to cover the immediate costs of any urgent rehabilitation, treatment or home adaptions you need.
-We are proud to always work for the injured and never for employers or insurers, and will fight hard to ensure you get the full financial compensation you are entitled to.
+If your case is complex and likely to take longer to settle, we will work to secure an interim payment to cover the immediate costs of any urgent rehabilitation, treatment or home adaptations you may need.
+We are proud to always work for the injured and never for employers or insurers.
+We will fight hard to ensure you get the full financial compensation you are entitled to.

-6. Will Thompsons Solicitors tell me if my head injury compensation claim will be successful?
+6. Will Thompsons Solicitors tell me if my brain injury claim will be successful?

-With decades of experience in personal injury cases, Thompsons Solicitors’ personal injury lawyers will only progress a head injury compensation claim if they believe there is a reasonable chance of compensation being secured.
+Our brain injury solicitors and lawyers will only progress brain injury claims if they believe there is a reasonable chance of compensation being secured.

-Thompsons Solicitors would usually advise you to start a head injury claim with a conditional fee agreement, otherwise known as ‘no win, no fee’.
-That way, if your head injury claim isn’t successful, you will not be charged for any legal work conducted during the case.
+Thompsons Solicitors would usually advise you to start a brain injury claim with a conditional fee agreement, otherwise known as ‘no win, no fee’.
+That way, if your brain injury claim isn’t successful, you will not be charged for any legal work conducted during the case.

-7. What do I have to pay if my ‘no win, no fee’ head injury compensation claim was successful?
+7. What do I have to pay if my ‘no win, no fee’ brain injury claim was successful?

-8. When can I make a head injury claim?
+8. When can I make a brain injury claim?

-If you have had a head injury that you believe was someone else’s fault, you have three years from the date of the injury occurring to make a personal injury compensation claim.
-There are very few exceptions to that rule, so contact a personal injury solicitor as soon as possible to investigate whether you can make a claim.
+If you have had a head injury that you believe was someone else’s fault, you have three years from the date of the injury occurring to claim for brain injury compensation.
+There are a few exceptions to that rule, so contact Thompsons Solicitors as soon as possible to investigate whether you can make a claim.

-If you, or someone you know, has suffered a head injury, get in touch with Thompsons Solicitors to find out more about starting the personal injury compensation claims process.
-Contact our friendly team on 0800 0 224 224, or fill out a compensation form online.
+If you, or someone you know, has suffered a head injury, get in touch with Thompsons Solicitors to find out more about starting a brain injury claim.
+Contact our friendly team on 0800 0 224 224, or fill out our online claim form.